01 of 12

 The Villa Casa Casuarina in Miami, Florida

-As the former home-turned-hotel of the late fashion designer Gianni Versace, you know The Villa Casa Casuarina's 11 bathrooms are going to be the epitome of decadence.
-Did we mention there’s a 14-person shower adjacent to the swimming pool, in addition to 24-karat gold-plated shower heads?
+As the former home-turned-hotel of the late fashion designer Gianni Versace, you know The Villa Casa Casuarina's 11 bathrooms are going to be the epitome of decadence, complete with a 14-person shower adjacent to the swimming pool in addition to 24-karat gold-plated shower heads.
 Versace outfitted the bathroom in imported marble and custom Moroccan-inspired mosaics—as you do when Madonna and Princess Diana are visiting—and now you can stay there, too.Continue to 4 of 12 below.

 04 of 12